TypeScript Style Guide

 Test Tooling

-Tests can be run through scripts, but it's highly encouraged to use Jest Runner and Playwright Test VS code extension alongside.
+Besides running tests through scripts, it's highly encouraged to use Vitest Runner and Playwright Test VS code extension alongside.

 With extension any single unit/integration or E2E test can be run instantly, especially if testing app or package in larger monorepo codebase.